Extensions-lab/tms-help/README.md

 - **Charges**.
 The Charges directory is a reference within the TMS system intended for the recording and allocation of costs to orders and the calculation of profitability for transportation orders.
 Required for profit calculation [details](charges.md).
 - **Service Set**.
 This setting allows for the definition of sets of services and costs that can be added automatically when creating orders, or for the use of restrictions on the sets of services and costs that can be utilized in an order.
 - **Content Set**.
 Predefined set of content automatically added to an order upon its creation.
-- **Forwarding Order Types**.
-Templates for forwarding orders that establish the structure of the order and the business process for handling said order, as well as setting default values.
-Mandatory for LSP scenario [details](forwardingordertype.md).
 - **Freight Order Types**.
 Templates for freight orders define order parameters, including the status structure and the model for order numbering.
 - **Freight Classes**.
 The Freight Class Directory is a standardized classification system for less-than-container load (LCL) freight shipments, categorizing them based on specific attributes.
 The classification of cargo freight is established using various criteria, such as value, weight, length, density, and additional factors.